Advantages and Disadvantages of using a Trade Finance Facility

 Not everything you need to operate your business is available in Australia.

-A Trade Finance facility can be used to bring in equipment and machinery for your business from overseas.
+Trade Finance facilities can be used to bring in equipment and machinery for your business from overseas.
 Whether it’s an industrial food machine, a specialised CNC machine or something else, you can use a Trade Finance facility to import assets that will give your business an edge over the competition.

 Once your equipment has cleared customs, the Trade Finance can be paid out using traditional equipment finance over a 4 or 5 year term.